bcdev/nc2zarr/README.md

   nc2zarr out-01.zarr out-02.zarr -o final.zarr

-  Command line arguments and options have precedence over other configurations and thus overwrite settings in any CONFIG_FILE:
+  Command line arguments and options have precedence over other configurations and thus override settings in any CONFIG_FILE:

+  [--finalize-only] overrides /finalize_only
-  [--dry-run] overwrites /dry_run
+  [--dry-run] overrides /dry_run
-  [--verbose] overwrites /verbosity
+  [--verbose] overrides /verbosity

-  [INPUT_FILE ...] overwrites /input/paths in CONFIG_FILE
+  [INPUT_FILE ...] overrides /input/paths in CONFIG_FILE
-  [--multi-file] overwrites /input/multi_file
+  [--multi-file] overrides /input/multi_file
-  [--concat-dim] overwrites /input/concat_dim
+  [--concat-dim] overrides /input/concat_dim
-  [--decode-cf] overwrites /input/decode_cf
+  [--decode-cf] overrides /input/decode_cf
-  [--sort-by] overwrites /input/sort_by
+  [--sort-by] overrides /input/sort_by

-  [--output OUTPUT_FILE] overwrites /output/path
+  [--output OUTPUT_FILE] overrides /output/path
-  [--overwrite] overwrites /output/overwrite
+  [--overwrite] overrides /output/overwrite
-  [--append] overwrites /output/append
+  [--append] overrides /output/append
+  [--adjust-metadata] overrides /output/adjust_metadata

 Options:
   -c, --config CONFIG_FILE   Configuration file (YAML).
-Multiple may be
+Multiple may be given.
-                                  given.

   -o, --output OUTPUT_PATH   Output name.
 Defaults to "out.zarr".
   -d, --concat-dim DIM_NAME  Dimension for concatenation.
-Defaults to
+Defaults to "time".
-                                  "time".

   -m, --multi-file           Open multiple input files as one block.
+Works for
-                                  Works for NetCDF files only.
-Use --concat- dim to specify the dimension for
+                             NetCDF files only.
+Use --concat-dim to specify the dimension for concatenation.
-                                  concatenation.

   -w, --overwrite            Overwrite existing OUTPUT_PATH.
-If
+If OUTPUT_PATH
-                                  OUTPUT_PATH does not exist, the option has no effect.
+                             does not exist, the option has no effect.
 Cannot be used with --append.

   -a, --append               Append inputs to existing OUTPUT_PATH.
 If
                              OUTPUT_PATH does not exist, the option has no effect.
 Cannot be used with --overwrite.

-  --decode-cf                     Decode variables according to CF
+  --decode-cf                Decode variables according to CF conventions.
-                                  conventions.
-Caution: array data may be
-                                  converted to floating point type if a "_FillValue" attribute is present.
+                             Caution: array data may be converted to floating point type if a "_FillValue" attribute is present.

-  -s, --sort-by [path|name]
-                                  Sort input files by specified property.
+  -s, --sort-by [path|name]  Sort input files by specified property.
+  --adjust-metadata          Adjust metadata attributes after the last
+                             write/append step.

+  --finalize-only            Whether to just run "finalize" tasks on an
+                             existing output dataset.
+Currently, this updates
+                             the metadata only, given that configuration
+                             output/adjust_metadata is set or output/metadata
+                             is not empty.
+See also option --adjust-metadata.

-  -d, --dry-run                   Open and process inputs only, omit data
+  -d, --dry-run              Open and process inputs only, omit data writing.
-                                  writing.

   -v, --verbose              Print more output.
 Use twice for even more
                              output.

   --version                  Show version number and exit.
   --help                     Show this message and exit.
 ```

 ### Configuration file format